-When transitioning into a big girl or boy bed, little ones often wake up in the middle of the night multiple times.
-They may be scared to be alone – or they may just want to test their parents.
+When transitioning into a big kid bed, little ones often wake up in the middle of the night multiple times.
+They may be scared to be alone — or they may just want to test their parents.

 “There is no right answer, no one way, no trick that works for every child” when it comes to getting kids to stay in their beds at nighttime, Children’s MD notes.
 “And someone somewhere will accuse you of being a bad parent, no matter how you handle your sleep-avoiding toddler.”